ShoweryCellar34/Phantom-Renderer/README.md

 ## Platform support

-Resource Manager just uses GLFW and [CMake](https://cmake.org/), and is tested on Arch linux with Hyprland and Windows 11/10.
+Phantom-Renderer just uses GLFW and [CMake](https://cmake.org/), and is tested on Arch linux with Hyprland and Windows 11/10.

 ## How to clone